evkx/evkx.github.io/content/models/xiaomi/su7/su7_max/_index.md

 ### Sound system

-One type of sound system is available for the Xiaomi SU7 Max.
+The Xiaomi SU7 Max comes equipped with one sound system option:

-- With the Xiaomi Soundsystem, you get 25 speakers with a max system output of  watts.
+- **Xiaomi Soundsystem**: This system features 25 speakers and delivers a maximum output of  watts.

-The model has 4 USB-C connections as standard.
+Additionally, the model includes 4 USB-C connections as standard.
 The model has 1 USB-A connections as standard.

 ## Lights